csoriano2718/henzai/README.md

 # Restart your computer (or log out and back in)
 # This will automatically start all services and load the extension

-# After restart, press Super+H to use henzai!
+# After restart, press Super+A to use henzai!
 ```

 The RPM package automatically: